MikeWoodward/UT330B/Documentation/documentation.rst

 Introduction
 ============

 I work in an office and I thought the temperature was changing more than was comfortable through the day.
-Sometimes I would be cold and sometimes hot.
+Sometimes, I would be cold and sometimes hot.
 I wanted a cheap temperature logger to monitor the temperature so I could display the temperature history as a chart.

 I looked online on `AliExpress <http://www.aliexpress.com/>`_ and found the UT330B, a USB battery powered temperature and humidity logger.
 It was cheap ($35) and did what I wanted.
 The only problem was, it only had Windows software to control it and I use a Mac.
 The UT330B worked via a USB port, so I thought I could figure out the commands sent over the USB port and build something myself.
 With great help from `Philip Gladstone <https://github.com/pjsg>`_, I did it.
 This project is a result of that effort.